 Building on its history and inherent advantages, the Old Dominion University Strategic Plan: 2005-2009 guided the direction of the University over the previous planning period while allowing the University to take advantage of additional unanticipated opportunities.

 During the past five years, a complete review and revision of the University's undergraduate general education program was accomplished, focusing on the targeted learning outcomes for each academic area.
 The University conducted a program evaluation that culminated with an indepth Academic Program Review process.
 Programs with waning demand and low productivity have been reduced.
 A number of doctoral programs have been added in high-need areas, including: Ph.D. programs in English; public administration and urban policy; health services research; education; criminology and criminal justice; chemistry; and professional doctorates in nursing practice and engineering.
 Several of these programs offer multiple options that doctoral students may pursue.
-The 2008 US News and World Report guide to university graduate programs ranked Darden College of Education as a Top 100 graduate school of education; the College placed for the first time at #96.
+The 2008 US News and World Report guide to university graduate programs ranked Darden College of Education and Professional Studies as a Top 100 graduate school of education; the College placed for the first time at #96.
 New bachelors programs include: Asian Studies; African American Studies; Maritime and Supply Chain Management; and, most recently, Modeling and Simulation.
 An increasing number of departments are providing the opportunity for undergraduates to write a senior honors thesis.

 To better coordinate academic advising, career management, and other student services aimed at retention, University College was established in 2006 through reorganization and merger of several separate services into a single unit.
 Planning for a Student Success Center was completed and construction scheduled for 2009-10.
 It will be co-located with a new Learning Commons in the Perry Library to form a campus focal point for students that provides academic support, including academic advising, testing, and tutoring services, and access to technology in support of out-of-class assignments.
 Online tools have been purchased to facilitate efficient and accurate advising for students.
 On the graduate level, enhancements include implementation of dissertation fellowships that include travel awards, and a doctoral mentoring award.